BeaNuman/infratools/README.md

 # Heroku Buildpack: Populate `bash` environment from Vault

-This buildpack populates `/etc/profile.d/` with a number of utility scripts to fetch secrets from a Vault cluster and `export` them into a system's environment.
+This buildpack populates `$BUILD_DIR/.profile.d` (with $BUILD_DIR set by the upstream build platform) with a number of utility scripts to fetch secrets from a Vault cluster and `export` them into a system's environment.

 ## Requirements